will-huynh/linkedin_jobs_crawler/README.md

 >-o or --output "<csv_filename>"

 An example command would be:
->python3 -k "engineer" -l "Vancouver, Canada"
+>python3 -k "engineer" -l "Vancouver, Canada" -o "output.csv"